jfhbrook/crystalfontz/README.md

 crystalfontz --help
 Usage: crystalfontz [OPTIONS] COMMAND [ARGS]...

-  Control your Crystalfontz LCD
+  Control your Crystalfontz device

 Options:
   --global / --no-global          Load the global config file at
                                   /etc/crystalfontz.yaml
-  --log-level [DEBUG|INFO|WARNING|ERROR|CRITICAL]
+  -C, --config-file PATH          A path to a config file --log-level [DEBUG|INFO|WARNING|ERROR|CRITICAL]
-                                  Set the log level --port TEXT                     The serial port the Crystalfontz LCD is connected to
-  --model [CFA533|CFA633]         The model of Crystalfontz device --hardware-rev TEXT             The hardware revision of the Crystalfontz
-                                  device
-  --firmware-rev TEXT             The firmware revision of the Crystalfontz
-                                  device
-  --baud [19200|115200]           The baud rate to use when connecting to the
-                                  Crystalfontz LCD
+                                  Set the log level --port TEXT                     The serial port the device is connected to --model [CFA533|CFA633]         The model of the device --hardware-rev TEXT             The hardware revision of the device --firmware-rev TEXT             The firmware revision of the device --detect / --no-detect          When set, detect device version --timeout FLOAT                 How long to wait for a response from the device before timing out --retry-times INTEGER           How many times to retry a command if a response times out --baud [19200|115200]           The baud rate to use when connecting to the device
   --help                          Show this message and exit.

 Commands: